 Think of your nervous system as a set of dials, not a switch.
 When stress is high, the dials tend to get stuck.
 BrainTap sessions are built to create a repeatable signal that the body can recognize: it is safe to recover now.

 That is crucial because sleep is heavily influenced by autonomic balance.
 When parasympathetic tone improves, you may notice deeper breathing, lower muscle tension, and fewer spikes in nighttime alertness.
+Deep sleep is the stage most tied to physical restoration, and protecting it supports next-day recovery, as outlined in the Sleep Foundation's explanation of what deep sleep does for the body.

 This is also where people often connect sleep to daytime cognition.
 Better recovery supports focus, mood stability, and, for many patients, the long-term goal of optimizing brain performance.